-We lease 29 facilities from related parties.
+We lease 31 facilities from related parties.
 Our occupancy is based on either month-to-month or contractual, multi-year lease arrangements which are billed and paid monthly.
 Leasing properties from a related party affords us significant operating flexibility; however, we are not limited to such arrangements.
 See Note 12, "Leases" for further information regarding the cost of leased properties.

 We purchase employee medical, workers' compensation, property and casualty, cargo, warehousing and other general liability insurance from an insurance company owned by our controlling shareholder.
 In our Consolidated Balance Sheets, we record our insured claims liability and the related recovery in insurance and claims, and other receivables.
-At December 31, 2022 and 2021, there were \$16.2 million and \$20.4 million, respectively, included in each of these accounts for insured claims with an affiliate.
+At December 31, 2023 and 2022, there were \$14.3 million and \$16.2 million, respectively, included in each of these accounts for insured claims with an affiliate.

-Other services from affiliates, including contracted transportation services, are delivered to us on a per-transaction-basis or pursuant to separate contractual arrangements provided in the ordinary course of business.
-At December 31, 2022 and 2021, amounts due to affiliates were \$20.6 million and \$17.8 million, respectively.
+Other services from affiliates, including contracted transportation services, are delivered to us on a per-transaction basis or pursuant to separate contractual arrangements provided in the ordinary course of business.
+At December 31, 2023 and 2022, amounts due to affiliates were \$20.7 million and \$20.6 million, respectively.

-During the 2022, we purchased used tractors from an affiliate totaling \$4.7 million.
-During 2021, we contracted with an affiliate to provide real property improvements for us totaling \$956,000.
+During 2023, we purchased used tractors and new trailers from affiliates totaling \$6.3 million and \$5.1 million, respectively.
+During 2022, used tractor purchases from an affiliate totaled \$4.7 million.
+During 2023, we also contracted with an affiliate to provide real property improvements for us totaling \$5.3 million.
+There were no such purchases made during 2022.

 In June 2022, we executed a real estate contract with an affiliate to acquire a multi-building, office complex located in Warren, Michigan for \$8.3 million.
 The purchase price was established by an independent, third-party appraisal.
-During 2022, the Company made an initial deposit of \$200,000 and paid the balance at closing in the first quarter of 2023.
+The Company made an initial deposit of \$0.2 million in 2022, and paid the balance at closing in the first quarter of 2023.